-We additionally looked at structural motifs in a more complex 5´UTR, mraY.
-Secondary structure predictions identified the wild-type 5´UTR of mraY contains a single, large stem-loop with one internal, one terminal loop, and an unstructured 5´ tail.
+We additionally looked at structural motifs in a more complex 5´ UTR, mraY.
+Secondary structure predictions identified the wild-type 5´ UTR of mraY contains a single, large stem-loop with one internal, one terminal loop, and an unstructured 5´ tail.
 A number of mutations were made that impacted this secondary structure but did not impact that ratio of GFP production between LVS and ΔbS21-2, thereby eliminating each of these structural motifs as important for bS21-2 -impacted translation: existence of an interior loop, length of the stem, size of the terminal loop, and presence of a 5´ tail (maybe supplemental figure with mut 1, 2, 4, 9?).
 Most significant was mutation 9 which was predicted to have no secondary structure, yet still shows a difference in translation between LVS and ΔbS21-2 (Figure 3b).
 These data support the pdpA findings that no specific secondary structure is necessary for translation to be impacted by bS21-2.

-Sequence-specific motifs found in the 5´UTR of bS21-2-impacted genes do not impact production of GFP from the mraY 5´UTR
+Sequence-specific motifs found in the 5´ UTR of genes governed bS21-2 do not impact production of GFP from a regulated 5´ UTR

-We reasoned that bS21-2 or a bS21-regulated protein may recognize a sequence-specific element of particular 5´UTRs.
-Although the transcription start site is not known for most genes in Francisella, we compiled sequences including 100 nucleotides upstream of the start codon and the first six codons of the gene for all proteins that were significantly different in cells lacking bS21-2 compared to wild-type.
-As a control, we also compiled 5´UTR sequences from genes that were not impacted by bS21-2 presence.
-Using STREME software, we identified possible sequence motifs that were enriched in the 5´UTRs of genes that were the most altered in abundance (20 genes that were lowest in abundance in ΔbS21-2 relative to LVS).
-Two motifs, called motif4 and motif5, are AU-rich motifs and are found in 19/20 and 18/20 genes assessed, respectively (Figure 4a).
-Targeted mutations were generated to modify these motifs in the mraY 5´UTR and assess the impact on bS21-2-modulated translation.
+We reasoned that bS21-2 or a bS21-regulated protein may recognize a sequence-specific element of particular 5´ UTRs.
+Although the transcription start site is not known for most genes in Francisella, we compiled sequences including 100 nts upstream of the start codon and the first six codons of the gene for all proteins that were significantly different in cells lacking bS21-2 compared to wild-type.
+As a control, we also compiled 5´ UTR sequences from genes that were not impacted by bS21-2 presence.
+Using a variant of the MEME algorithm, STREME (reference), we identified sequence motifs enriched in the 5´ UTRs of genes most positively impacted by bS21-2 (20 genes encoding proteins that were lowest in abundance in cells lacking bS21-2 relative to LVS).
+Two motifs, which we refer to as motif4 and motif5, are AU-rich and are found in 19/20 and 18/20 genes assessed, respectively (Figure 4A).
+Targeted mutations were made to modify these motifs in the mraY 5´ UTR and assess the impact of bS21-2 on translation.
 Mutations 2 and 3 modified motif 4 from aaaauaac to ccccgccg and aaauauaca, respectively.
-When assessed using the GFP reporter assay, neither of these modifications impacted the ratio of protein production between LVS and ΔbS21-2 (Figure 4b).
-Mutation 5 truncated the 5´ end of the mraY 5´UTR, removing 25 nucleotides including motif 5.
-This construct also retained the relative difference in protein production between LVS and ΔbS21-2 (Figure 5a).
-Together, these data indicate that two MEME-predicted AU-rich motifs are not sufficient to cause bS21-2 -modulated translation in the mraY 5´UTR.
+When assessed using the GFP reporter assay, neither of these modifications impacted the ratio of protein production between LVS and ΔbS21-2 (Figure 4B).
+To assess the contribution of motif 5, we created mutation 5, a truncation of the 5´ end of the mraY 5´ UTR that removed 25 nucleotides including motif 5.
+This construct also retained the relative difference in protein production between LVS and ΔbS21-2 (Figure 5A).
+Together, these data indicate that two MEME-predicted AU-rich motifs are not sufficient to lead to positive impact of bS21-2 on translation of the mraY 5´ UTR.

 subsection on mraY truncations forthcoming.